We kicked our culinary 2019 off with a visit to Peter Gast’s new restaurant in Amsterdam, Graphite.

 I won’t divulge too much about its highly stylized interior, but once in, you are welcomed in a bar area/wine cellar for our aperitif (Jacquesson Cuvée 741 champagne for Chantal and a Palermo Mule – a vodka, Sicilian lemon, and ginger-based cocktail – for me).

-When we finished our drinks, we were ushered into the beautiful dining room that accommodates about 20 to 25 persons, mainly in – very comfortable – cosy 2 seater booths.
-Besides the main kitchen in the back, there are separate cooking stations where chefs prepare the various courses.
+When we finished our drinks, we were ushered into the beautiful dining room that accommodates about 20 to 25 persons, mainly in – very comfortable – cozy 2 seater booths.
+Besides the central kitchen in the back, there are separate cooking stations where chefs prepare the various courses.
 Therefore, wherever you are seated, you always have a “kitchen view”.
-After getting to pick your cutlery for each course from a drawer in the counter at 212, Graphite just puts an array of small and large forks, spoons, chopsticks and a very sharp knife on the table and those should see you through the entire dinner.
-Overall service was very good; informal, yet attentive and knowledgable.
+After getting to pick your cutlery for each course from a drawer in the counter at 212, Graphite just puts an array of small and large forks, spoons, chopsticks, and a very sharp knife on the table and those should see you through the entire dinner.
+The overall service was very good, informal, yet attentive, and knowledgable.

 And then our 3-hour dinner started with at first quickly-paced succession of dishes.

-As expected, impeccable preparations of ingredients, loads of vegetables, herbs, flowers, fresh flavours and nice acidity.
-Overall my dishes had great depth and surprising combinations of flavours.
-Personally, the oyster was the least distinguished dish, the desserts could have benefitted from slightly more contrasting and fresher flavours, but were lovely nonetheless.
-The beef tartare rolls, crab dishes and the flattened langoustine were my favourites of the evening.
+As expected, impeccable preparations of ingredients, loads of vegetables, herbs, flowers, fresh flavors, and nice acidity.
+Overall my dishes had great depth and surprising combinations of flavors.
+Personally, the oyster was the least distinguished dish, the desserts could have benefitted from slightly more contrasting and fresher flavors, but were lovely nonetheless.
+The beef tartare rolls, crab dishes, and the flattened langoustine were my favorites of the evening.

 As you will see below, many of the vegetarian dishes focussed on a primary type of vegetable or were “more of the garnishes of the regular dishes” and consequently came across as less inventive as my dishes.
 Furthermore, as the bulk was served cold/lukewarm, they had great textures and a spring/summer feeling and left Chantal yearning for somewhat more creaminess and warm, wintery preparations.
 That being said, all dishes were solid, harmonious, and tasted great, so Graphite is definitely a culinary experience we’d recommend.